 Creating a custom (forked) version of one of these apps breaks that standardization.
 Once customized:

-As a result, custom apps require a recurring investment of developer time and attention, which can erode the cost benefits of SaaS.
+As a result, custom apps require a recurring investment of developer time and attention, eroding the benefits of SaaS; in fact, BigCommerce even surfaces one such warning to this effect:

 A Risky Alternative: JavaScript Injection for Minor Modifications